willcole1987/FunAndGames/README.md

 # FunAndGames
-A learn-by-doing github repo to get started
+A learn-by-doing github repo to get started with graphics and game events